shawnr/practical-javascript/data-types/58-working-with-text.md

 {% exercise %}
-Split the text `shoppingList` into an array on the commas.
+Split the String `shoppingList` into an array on the commas.

 {% initial %}
 var textList = "bread,milk,butter,eggs";